alaird4/Task_manager/README.md

   <p align="center">
+    Project Name: Task_manager
-    This Task manager project is a management system that can be used by small businesses to assign tasks to staff.
-It can also allow staff to track tasks and mark them as complete.
+    Purpose: This Task manager project is a management system that can be used by small businesses to assign tasks to staff.
+It can also allow staff to track tasks and mark them as
+    complete.
 The system will also allow management teams to look at the statistics and add new members to the system.
     I hope you enjoy following the management system through on python.
     <br />
     <a href="https://github.com/alaird4/Task_manager"><strong>Explore the docs »</strong></a>
     <br />